jakubgereg/url-and-query/README.md

 # Url and Query

-This package provides utility functions for handling query parameters in URLs.
-It is particularly useful for updating, extracting, and manipulating query parameters in a URL.
+This package provides utility functions for handling query parameters in Urls.
+It is particularly useful for updating, extracting, and manipulating query parameters in a Url.

 ## Installation